andlo/mycroft-skills-list-gitbook/skills/naga-mycroft-test.nagamanikandank.md

 ---
 description:
+categories: Configuration
+tags: IP-address IPaddress network-address network system
 ---

 # About
 ### _naga-mycroft-test.nagamanikandank_
 ## About:
-Retrieve the [IP address](https://en.wikipedia.org/wiki/IP_address), also known as the "network address" of the Device and respond verbally to the user, and if the Device supports it, display the IP address.
+Retrieve the IP address, also known as the "network address" of the Device and respond verbally to the user, and if the Device supports it, display the IP address.

 ## Skill information:
 **Github:** | [https://github.com/nagamanikandank/naga-mycroft-test](https://github.com/nagamanikandank/naga-mycroft-test)